5 die in weekend weather-related Texas accidents

 “Every time we have success picking something else up, something fails.
 In some of the higher elevations we have as much as 2-3 inches of ice on our system.
 It’s hampered our restoration efforts,” Hernandez said.

 Dallas-based electric utility Oncor reported nearly 25,000 customers in north and west parts of Texas were without power Monday, mainly in Dallas-Fort Worth.
 Customers in the Midland and Odessa areas could be without electricity for a couple of days, the utility said.
+In a time of such severe weather, it is important to have a reliable energy company that could help its residents through these tough times.
+If you are interested in learning more about electricity companies in Texas you can read more about the Power to Choose Texas and find the right electricity company for your home or business.

 “Due to severe weather and ice damage to Oncor facilities, customers in the Midland & Odessa areas should be prepared for extended power outages lasting through late Monday to midday Tuesday.
 Oncor crews are working to restore power as quickly and safely as possible,” Oncor said in an online statement.